Dr. William George

 Dr. Rick Spurling recently retired from the Mitchell County School System after 32 years where he served as a teacher, coach, assistant principal, principal, associate superintendent, and superintendent of schools.
 Before becoming Director of Outreach, Dr. Spurling spent one year as the head of the upper school at ACA.
 He has also served as an adjunct professor at East Tennessee State University in the educational leadership department and principal preparation program.
 Having spent his career in public education, Dr. Spurling appreciates the opportunities he has had to share his faith with his students at ACA, though he has always strived to show his faith and the love of Christ through his actions and treatment of others in any setting.

 Mary Ellen Auten

 Communications & Marketing Coordinator

 B.A.
 Mathematics, Salem College

 Mary Ellen Auten started working at ACA in 2008.
 She uses her talents in many ways at ACA.
-She serves as the yearbook teacher, manages the school calendar, and works in the facilities department.
+She serves as the yearbook teacher in addition to her role as the Communications and Marketing Coordinator.
 In her free time, she enjoys hiking, reading, tea, stained glass, photography, and spending time with her family.

 Mrs. Gruninger studied at Montgomery College in Rockville, Maryland.
 She views Christian education as a partnership between schools and families with the goal of building a Biblical foundation for students.
 One of her favorite verses is Deuteronomy 6:5 because she believes it is an importance verse to learn and teach to others.